How to Roast Vegetables – It’s not as hard as you think

-Once you know the basics you can prep an excellent meal on a baking tray within minutes.
+Once you know the basics, you can have an excellent meal of roasted potatoes, peppers and carrots (or some other delicious combo) on a baking tray within minutes.
 Let it bake for another 30 minutes or so and dinner is ready.
-Awesome.
+It’s awesome!

 Before I start off, here’s a quick heads up: This is not a “just add a little oil, salt and pepper to your veggies” kinda article.

-This is a hands-on, fully-fledged Hurry The Food Up guide on how to roast your veggies like a superstar – and more importantly how to make an incredibly fulfilling meal at the same time!
+This is a hands-on, fully-fledged Hurry The Food Up guide on how to roast vegetables like a superstar – and more importantly how to make an incredibly fulfilling meal at the same time!